greg-raven/Department-21/_posts/2016-02-02-bizarre-laws-still-on-the-books.md

 Georgia: It is illegal to keep an ice cream cone in your back pocket on Sundays.

-Hawaii: Coins are not allowed to be placed in one’s ears.
+Hawaii: Coins are not allowed to be placed in one's ears.

 Idaho: It is illegal to give your sweetheart a box of chocolates weighing more than 50 pounds.